About This Chapter

 19. Dislocation: Definition, Causes, Symptoms & Treatment

 Dislocations are a very common injury.
-Please continue reading to learn the definition of a dislocation, causes, symptoms, and treatment of this injury.
+In this lesson, you'll get to learn the definition of a dislocation, causes, symptoms, and treatment of this injury.

 20. Epicondyle: Definition & Fracture